 These days Soft Launching games is a standard procedure across the mobile game industry.
 However, three years ago this wasn’t the case, as the majority of games were just sent out in the cold world with fingers crossed, hoping that all the right bits and pieces were covered.

-Mobile F2P industry has matured a lot since those times, and this change has taken place rather quickly.
+The mobile F2P industry has matured a lot since those times, and this change has taken place rather quickly.
 Another sign of maturity is the shift towards games as an ongoing service model.
 Games are not planned just for the initial launch spike, but instead for being run for years to come.
 New features are constantly introduced and old content is cycled for players to engage and spend money on.

 Nowadays, game teams understand the value of Soft Launch and it has become the de-facto benchmark of market readiness.
 However, even with the learnings and tweaking during Soft Launch a lot of games fall flat right after they are rocketed out to the world.